LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 The framework also supports [custom markers](https://docs.pytest.org/en/7.1.x/example/markers.html#working-with-custom-markers) to match the project's requirement too.
 Once the custom markers have been set, developers can run ```pytest -m <mark>```to run test-specific tests.

-To create custom markers, the first thing you need to do is define your markers for grouping test cases in the ```pytest.ini``` configuration file as follows:
+To create custom markers, the first thing you need to do is define your markers for grouping test cases in the ```pytest.ini``` configuration file at the root project as follows:

 ``` INI
 [pytest]